pivotal/docs-tap/convention-service/creating-conventions.md

 ## <a id='intro'></a>Introduction

-Tanzu Application Platform makes it easy for developers to transform their code into containerized workloads with a URL.
+Tanzu Application Platform helps developers transform their code into containerized workloads with a URL.
-This transformation is managed by the Supply Chain Choreographer for Tanzu.
+The Supply Chain Choreographer for Tanzu manages this transformation.
 For more information, see [Supply Chain Choreographer](../scc/about.html).

 The [Convention Service](about.md) is a key component of the supply chain compositions the choreographer calls into action.
-The Convention Service enables people in operational roles to efficiently apply their operational expertises They can specify the runtime best practices and policies (or conventions) of their organization to workloads as they are created on the platform.
+The Convention Service enables people in operational roles to efficiently apply their expertise.
+They can specify the runtime best practices, policies, and conventions of their organization to workloads as they are created on the platform.
-The power of this component becomes evident when the conventions of an organization are applied consistently, at scale, and without hindering the velocity of app developers.
+The power of this component becomes evident when the conventions of an organization are applied consistently, at scale, and without hindering the velocity of application developers.

 Opinions and policies vary from organization to organization.
 The Convention Service supports the creation of custom conventions to meet the unique operational needs